masiNgxiki/SDF01-2025/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# Welcome to Masi's world!!!

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Masibulele Ngxiki

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+# 🌱 Stress tester and beginner developer | 🚀 life long learner

 ---

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+- 💡 I work as a stress tester, currently learning toward becoming a software developer.
-- 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
+- 🎓 I am an intermediate python coder that is keen to learn more about Javascript!
 - 🤖 I love problem-solving and working on creative projects.
 - 🔥 Looking forward to building my first real-world application.